Premium Bond prize rate cut to 4.15%

 What about future interest cuts?

-There were 14 successive interest rate rises from the Bank of England between December 2021 and August 2023 – but they’ve stayed at 5.25% since then.
-And it’s probable we’ll see cuts to this base rate 2024.
+There were 14 successive interest rate rises from the Bank of England between December 2021 and August 2023 – where it was held at 5.25% until August 2024.
+It’s since dropped to 5% and a further cut is expected this year.

 If that happens, it will mean most, if not all, savings accounts will react and move their rates down.
-Fixed rates have already dropped in anticipation.
+Fixed rates have already dropped in anticipation and are at their lowest level in a year.

 This could mean that the top easy access rates from the banks will drop below this new Premium Bonds prize rate.
 But of course, NS&I could also then drop the prize rate for Premium Bonds again.